NAHA Emergency Voucher Program

 For many Native Americans, this is their way of life.
 There is no money to purchase a vehicle, let alone gas to travel for medical care.
 They either rely on a neighbor who lives near them or a community center van to take them to these appointments.
 Back in 2012 United Auto Workers donated money to NAHA to purchase 3 vans that could be used for medical transportation.
 The donated vans have been extremely beneficial by providing transportation for the elderly or any person who must go to the doctors or dialysis.

-NAHA Emergency Voucher program helps by providing a Fuel Voucher to the neediest Native Americans.
+NAHA Emergency Voucher program helps by providing food, medicine and heating fuel to the Native Americans in need the most.
 With these vouchers, medical emergencies are met with a greater sense of hope.
 Calling on a neighbor with a vehicle is easier when you can use your NAHA Emergency Voucher to pay for the gas in their car to get to the hospital or treatment facility.

-NAHA has set up a program with local gas stations to accept the Fuel Vouchers.
-You can help us provide an Emergency Voucher to a deserving Native American child or elder by making a donation now on our confidential and secure donation page.
-Please help someone by making a donation, today, if possible.
+You can help us provide an Emergency Voucher to a deserving Native American child or elder by making a tax-deductible donation now on our confidential and secure donation page.
+Please help someone by making a tax-deductible donation, today, if possible.

 Below, is a letter that we received from the Lower Brule Sioux Tribe’s Health Administration: